A Canvas for your Design Metrics

-Your KPIs are what connects your design work to the business.
-They are able to align teams accross the entire organisation towards common objectives and goals.
+Your KPIs are what connects your design work to business.
+They are able to align each team effort across the whole company towards the same strategic objective.

 Start by creating a clear distinction between objectives and goals.

-The big leap: measure what you have to do, and then the results your actions bring.
+A big MEASUREMENT leap: measure what you have to do, and then the results THAT your actions bring.

 Lastly, your targets.
 Targets are easy: they are the numbers you need to hit within a given period of time.

 The tricky part is that leaders often mistake targets for simply KPIs.
 Now you know better and can tell that there's little help to managers repeating that "we need more revenue", but not really managing the situation with numbers.

 Now you are able to use this canvas to keep your creative actions on track.
 You may create a fancy dashboard, an automated or manual Google Sheet or even just a time-to-time report for stakeholders.

 The important thing is that whatever you do, you will know exactly how to keep on track and aligned with your organization, other teams, your own team and your own actions.

 You will also be able to track the input and see how it affects the output.

 Use this canvas for solo work or workshops, whenever you need to create solutions for customers.
 This value proposition canvas will help you to: